← Reference Deep-Dives Reference Deep-Dive · 12 min read

 “Run a message test with 15 marketing directors at CPG brands.
 Test this copy: ‘Customer intelligence that compounds.
 Every conversation builds on the last.’
 Context: this is tagline copy for an AI research platform.
 I need to know if it’s clear, what people think it means, and how it makes them feel.”

-The most valuable output is often what participants think the message promises — in their own words.
+The most valuable output is often what participants think the message promises in their own words.
 If their interpretation matches your intent, the message works.
 If there is a gap between intent and interpretation, their language often contains the fix.
 Participants describe what they want to hear; use their words.
+This pattern is the same craft principle underlying any consumer-anchored copywriting: the language that lands is the language the audience already uses, not the language the brand wants them to use.

 TargetTargeting Criteria